China considers ways to manage financial risks stemming from capital inflows

-BEIJING (Reuters) - China’s top banking and insurance regulator expressed wariness of the risk of bubbles bursting in foreign markets, and said Beijing is studying effective measures to manage capital inflows to prevent turbulence in the domestic market.
+BEIJING (Reuters) - China is studying ways to manage capital inflows to prevent turbulence in the domestic market as the authorities are “very worried” about the risk of bubbles bursting in foreign markets, its top banking and insurance regulator said on Tuesday.

-Global markets are starting to see side effects of fiscal and monetary policy steps in response to the COVID-19 pandemic, said Guo Shuqing, head of the China Banking and Insurance Regulatory Commission, at a news conference on Tuesday.
+Global markets are starting to see side effects of fiscal and monetary policy steps in response to the COVID-19 pandemic, Guo Shuqing, head of the China Banking and Insurance Regulatory Commission, told a news conference.

 “Financial markets are trading at high levels in Europe, the U.S. and other developed countries, which runs counter to the real economy,” Guo added.

-As the economy has become highly globalised, foreign capital flowing into China will increase significantly due to economic recovery and attractive asset prices, said Guo, adding that Beijing is studying plans to manage the inflows to prevent turbulence in the domestic market.
+As the economy has become highly globalised, foreign capital flowing into China will increase significantly due to economic recovery and attractive asset prices, Guo said.

+“Financial markets should reflect the situation of the real economy, if there’s a big gap in between, problems will occur and the markets will be forced to adjust.
+So we are very worried about the financial markets, particularly the risk of the bubble bursting of foreign financial assets.”

+China’s benchmark stock indexes gave back earlier gains and the yuan weakened after Guo’s remarks.

+Both the Shanghai Composite index and the blue-chip CSI300 index lost more than 1% at the close. [.SS]

+Steady capital inflows against the backdrop of widened interest rate differentials between China and other major economies have supported the Chinese currency.

-Guo also said relatively big bubbles is the core issue facing China’s property sector.
+Guo also highlighted bubble risk as a core issue facing China’s property sector.

 “It is quite dangerous that many people are buying homes not for living in, but for investment or speculation.”